Ukrainian truckers load up with donated supplies before going back to fight

 “How can I be here when my family is there and in such horrible conditions?” said Oleg, a 48-year-old driver from Dnipro, Ukraine, as tears began welling up in his eyes.
 “I cannot leave my family alone.”

-While Dnipro is still relatively safe, he said he wasn’t sure how long that would continue to be the case.
+While Dnipro is still relatively safe, Oleg said he wasn’t sure how long that would continue to be the case.
 But he said he was determined to stay no matter what happened.
 His parents are there, and his father is prepared to die in Ukraine.

 Vyacheslav, a 40-year-old driver from Lutsk, said most of his friends have already gone to fight.